MapRock/TimeMolecules/docs/llm_prompts/readme.md

 Primary Location: The stored prodecure, MarkovProcess2, is the primary object to call.

-## Example of an LLM Prompt to Compose the Abstract from Base Material  (the entire topic is the prompt)
+## Template for the LLM Prompt to Compose the Abstract from Base Material  (the entire topic is the prompt)

 From the material provided below (which may be a blog post, article, research paper, GitHub repo README, code file, notebook, PDF, or any other text-based content), generate an embeddable abstract using exactly this format: